MarwahAlaofi/SIGIR-23-SRP-UQV100-GPT-Query-Variants/README.md

 ## ⛵️ Data
 ### Query Variants
 You can run the script `variant_generation/generate_variants.py` to generate query variants for the backstories provided in the UQV100 using GPT 3.5.
-For each backstory, the script builds a prompt using the _task description_ (DESC_A) given in variant_generation/prompts.py, appends a _random example_, and provide the _input backstory_ (see Figure 1 in the paper).
+For each backstory, the script builds a prompt using the _task description_ (DESC_A) given in variant_generation/prompts.py, appends a _random example_, and provides the _input backstory_ (see Figure 1 in the paper).
-Note that you need to provide an access key to be able to use the OpenAI API.
+Note that you must provide an access key to use the OpenAI API.
 Alternatively, you can access the generated query variants used in this paper with varying temperatures at: `gpt_generated_variants/`

 ## Citation